UniMath/agda-unimath/src/logic/double-negation-dense-maps.lagda.md

     map-inv-equiv (extensionality-Double-Negation-Dense-Map g)
 ```

-### Postcomposition of extensions along dense maps by a double negation stable embedding is an equivalence
+### Postcomposition of extensions along double negation dense maps by a double negation stable embedding is an equivalence

 ```text
 module _